kartik-v/bootstrap-fileinput/CHANGE.md

 10. (bug #890): Fix doubling of images for async bulk uploads when initial preview is returned via ajax response.
 11. (bug #893): Correct `file-success-remove` event handling.
 12. (enh #894, #895): Correct file size validation for empty files.
+13. (enh #898): New plugin method to get files in preview and config.

 ## version 4.3.8